 When a user is signed into the NEXUS Server through the NEXUS design client, their current list of tasks (or unassigned tasks which they can claim as a candidate) will be available through the Tasklist panel.
 Clicking on a task's entry will access a dialog containing the form and diagram of the associated process workflow – use the form to fulfill the task and submit, so that the process can flow to the next relevant stage.

 Admin-Only Interface Elements

-This page provides a collection of sub-pages for the configuration of options relating to various features and services provided by, and through, an Enterprise Server installation.
+This page (Admin – Settings) provides a collection of sub-pages for configuration of options relating to various features and services provided by, and through, an Altium NEXUS Server installation.

-The Settings area – part of the admin-only pages within the Enterprise Server's browser interface.
+The Settings area – part of the admin-only pages within the NEXUS Server's browser-based interface.

 The left-hand side of the page provides a navigation tree with which to quickly access various sub-pages of settings.
 The following pages are available:

-- General – use this page to change the Name and Description for the Enterprise Server.
+General – use this page to change the Name and Description for the NEXUS Server.

-- Session Lifetime – use this page to enter a value for the IDS Session Lifetime (in hours).
-This is how long an Enterprise Server user has to remain connected, in a single session, when using a seat of the applicable Client Access License (Altium Enterprise Server CAL).
-By default the session lifetime is 24 hours.
+Session Lifetime – use this page to enter a value for the IDS Session Lifetime (in hours).
+This is how long a NEXUS Server user has to remain connected, in a single session, when using a seat of the applicable Client Access License (Altium NEXUS Server CAL).
+By default, the session lifetime is 24 hours.

 Network Installation – when using the Network Installation Service (NIS), use this page to define the update checking interval.
 This is the frequency (in minutes) that the Automatic Updates feature will check for available new versions of the applicable software in the Altium Cloud Repository.